 Hey there, my name is Ross.
 I write about productivity, business, marketing and self improvement.
 I am a fanatic learner, and I’d like to share my journey of becoming a better person with you.
-The best way to do this is to sign up to my weekly news letter where I share the most interesting things I found on the internet that week and some cool things I have learned.
+The best way to do this is to sign up to my weekly newsletter where I share the most interesting things I found on the internet that week and some cool things I have learned.
 You can do that by subscribing below and you’ll also get a free copy of my ebook:

 Over the years I have read hundreds of articles and books.
 I’ve been inspired by people like Thomas Frank, David Allen, Mat D’Avella and Ali Abdaal.
 I have listened to thousands of podcasts and talks which has given me a wealth of information on productivity, marketing, self improvement and business.
 The aim of this article is hopefully to give you a few productivity tips that you can quickly apply to your life.

 I will briefly touch on each point, but eventually my hope is to write an article about each topic in the future.

 This is a trap that I see so many people fall into when they first start using a digital todo list application or system.
 There is a euphoria that comes with adding all your tasks to a task management system.
 This euphoria can sometimes lull us into a false sense of Productivity.
 Productivity after all, is getting things done, not just thinking about getting them done.
 Over the years I have found that a “Priorities” list serves me better.
 This is a list of the most important tasks for each day.
 All my energy and focus goes into ticking those 1 – 3 priorities off.
 Todo lists often devolve into wish lists of things that we’d like to eventually get done that never come true.